Dimensional Analysis in Statistical Modelling: Transforming quantities

 \subsubsection{Can we take the logarithm of a dimensional quantity with units?}

 { }

+We argue that the answer is ``no.'' We reason along the lines of \cite{molyneux1991dimensions}, who sensibly argues that, since $\ln x$ has no units even when $x$ has units, the result is meaningless.
+In other words, since it is disturbing that the value of a function is unitless, no matter what the argument, we should not take the logarithm of a dimensional quantity with units.

+This view agrees with that of \citet{meinsma2019dimensional}.
+He notes that the Shannon entropy of a probability density function $f$, which has units, is defined in terms of the $ln~f(x)$.
+He notes that Shannon found this to be an objectionable feature of his entropy but rationalized its use nevertheless.
+But not Meinsma, who concludes ``To me it still does feel right....''

-\cite{molyneux1991dimensions} sensibly argues that, since $\ln x$ has no units, $x$ cannot have units -- since $x$'s units are lost, the result is meaningless.
-To consider this further, suppose $z$ is some measure of particulate air pollution in the logarithmic scale with $ z = \ln x $ for some $x$.
-This measure appears as $\beta ~z $ in a scientific model of the impact of particulate air pollution on health.
-Experimental data pointed to the value $ \beta = 1,101,231.52$.
-But we have no idea if air pollution was a serious health problem.
-So indeed it is disturbing that the value of a function is unitless, no matter what the argument.
+To consider the ramifications of ignoring this in a statistical model, suppose that $z$ is some measure of particulate air pollution in the logarithmic scale with $ z = \ln x $ where $x$ is a measurement with units.
+This measurement appears as $\beta ~z $ in a scientific model of the impact of particulate air pollution on health \citep{cohen2004urban}.
+In this model, even though $z$ is unitless, its numerical value depends on the numerical value of $x$, via $\{z\} = \ln\{x\}$.
+Thus the numerical value of $z$ depends on the units of measurement of $x$.
+But, since $z$ itself is unitless, we cannot adjust $\beta$ to reflect changes in the units of $x$.
+To make this point explicit, suppose that experimental data pointed to the value $ \beta = 1,101,231.52$.
+We have no idea if air pollution was a serious health problem.
+Thus, we see the problem that arises with a model that involves the logarithm of a measurement with units.
 This property of the logarithm points to the need to nondimensionalize $ x $ before applying the logarithmic transformation in scientific and statistical modelling, in keeping with the theories of Buckingham, Bridgman and Luce.

-One of the major routes taken in debates about the validity of applying $ \ln x $ to a dimensional quantity involves arguments based one way or another on Taylor expansions (see Appendix \ref{app.debate}).
-A key feature of these debates involves the claim that terms in the expansion have different units, thus making the expansion impossible.
-Key to their argument is taking the derivative of $\ln x$ when $ x $ has units.
-However, it isn't completely clear how to differentiate $ \ln x$.
+One of the major routes taken in debates about the validity of applying the natural logarithm to a dimensional quantity involves arguments based one way or another on a Taylor expansion.
+A key feature of these debates involves the claim that the expansion is impossible, since the terms in the expansion have different units and so cannot be summed \citep{mayumi2010dimensions}.
+We show below that this claim is incorrect by showing that all of the terms in the expansion have no units (see Appendix \ref{app.debate} for more details).